-- A completed PhD in anthropology or an anthropological PhD in a closely related discipline. - Capacity to conduct research leading to scholarly publication in quality anthropology science journals; - Capacity for high quality teaching in anthropology at the tertiary level; - Capacity to teach Ethnographic Methods; - Capacity to teach and research in the field of The Anthropology of Work; - Capacity to develop curriculum, for course design and innovation in the delivery of teaching at the undergraduate and postgraduate level; - Capacity to play a lead role in embedding work integrated learning within the Anthropology curriculum and to develop Anthropology's role as a provider of work integrated forms of learning; - Capacity to supervise honours and postgraduate coursework degree theses and to participate in supervisory panels at the RHD level; - Ability to deal efficiently with administrative tasks relevant to the position; - Capacity to attract research grants and consultancies;
+- A completed PhD or other equivalent degree in criminology or in a closely related discipline.
+To be eligible for this MECAF position you must have completed your PhD no more than 3 years ago.
+This period can be extended by an additional 2 years due to career interruptions for example illness, carer's leave, international postings, non-research employment or maternity leave; - Capacity to conduct research leading to scholarly publication in quality criminology journals; - Capacity for high quality teaching in criminology at the tertiary level; - Capacity to develop curriculum, for course design and innovation in the delivery of teaching at the undergraduate and postgraduate level; - Capacity to supervise honours and postgraduate coursework degree theses and to participate in supervisory panels at the RHD level; - Ability to deal efficiently with administrative tasks relevant to the position; - Strong computer literacy in line with the University's commitment to e-teaching and elearning; - Capacity to teach Qualitative Methods.